The Naming History of TD Garden, A.K.A. "Derek Jeter Center"

 This article was originally written in October, 2015.

-TD Garden, home of the Boston Bruins, has had an interesting history since opening its doors twenty years ago.
+TD Garden, home of the Boston Bruins, has only been open for a few decades.
+But in that time, it’s seen countless unforgettable moments.
 Playing host to the Bruins, Celtics, the Beanpot, Hockey East championships, figure skating, concerts, professional wrestling, and even box lacrosse has given plenty of people a great memory at TD Garden.
-In fact, over 30 million people have stepped foot in the arena over the last twenty years.
+In fact, over 30 million people have stepped foot in the arena over the last twenty-plus years.

-However, the origin of TD Garden, at least its namesake, has a bizarre story to it.
-In fact, the arena’s naming history as a whole is, well, more interesting than it should be.
-So sit back, relax, and discover how TD Garden got its name, – or names, – all thirty-three of them.
+In Boston, sports and history are intertwined.
+Each of the major teams in the city has a storied legacy, as does Boston’s most famous sporting grounds – Fenway Park.
+But Fenway isn’t the only stadium with a history worth telling.
+In fact, TD Garden has a rather bizarre history, particularly with regards to the 33 – yes, 33 different names it has had throughout it’s 24-year-existence.

+TD Garden?
+Yep.
+The Fleet Center?
+Yep.
+Derek Jeter Center?
+Almost, believe it or not.

 Origins of TD Garden

-The arena, which was originally built as The Shawmut Center, was given its name after the naming rights were sold to a Boston-area bank, Shawmut Bank.
-Shawmut had beaten out its rival, Fleet Bank, for naming rights, and had just secured the name as construction was under way.
-However, just before construction was completed, Shawmut Bank and Fleet Bank negotiated a secretive merging agreement – so secret that their marketing teams that had battled for the naming rights did not even know about it – and the two banks merged together.
-When the dust cleared, the newly formed company was bidding against itself.
+The arena was built in 1995 as The Shawmut Center after the naming rights were sold to a Boston-area bank, Shawmut Bank.
+Shawmut had beaten out its rival, Fleet Bank, for naming rights and had just secured the name as construction got underway.

+However, in a somewhat omen-like indication of how the arenas naming history would go, a name-change was forced before construction was completed.
+Just prior to completion, Shawmut Bank and Fleet Bank negotiated a secretive merging agreement – so secret that their marketing teams that had battled for the arena’s naming rights did not even know about it – and the two banks merged together.
+When the dust cleared, Fleet Bank absorbed Shawmut Bank, meaning the newly formed company was bidding against itself.

 To make matters worse, every seat in the brand new arena had been stamped with a Shawmut logo, a company that no longer existed.
-As a result, each and every seat needed to be replaced, before anybody even had the chance to sit in them.
+As a result, each and every seat needed to be replaced before anybody even had the chance to sit in them.
 On top of that, the arena’s entire color scheme had to be altered.
 Finally, a ready-to-be-used FleetCenter emerged.
 What a start.

-When FleetBoston Financial merged with Bank of America in 2004, it appeared the Fleet Center was going to be changing names again.
+When FleetBoston Financial merged with Bank of America in 2004, the Fleet Center was set to change names once again.
 In January of 2005, Delaware North and the bank reached an agreement that released the bank from the final six years of its naming rights agreement.
 Thus, Delaware North was free to sell.

 In early March of 2005, TD Banknorth announced that it had purchased the naming rights of the arena, priced at $6 million per year.
 However, the six month period before the arena adopted its new name has quite the story.